-The final fiscal year (FY) 2017 budget allocates \$76 million in local and federal funds for workforce development within the Department of Employment Services (DOES).
+The proposed fiscal year (FY) 2017 budget allocates \$76 million in local and federal funds for workforce development within the Department of Employment Services (DOES).
 This is nearly identical to the FY 2016 final budget, after adjusting for inflation.
 (See Figure 1 and Table 1.)

-The budget continues to make investments in three subsidized job training programs: Mayor Marion S. Barry Summer Youth Employment Program (MBSYEP), DC Career Connections (DC-CC), and the Learn Earn Advance Prosper (LEAP) program.
-Since two of these programs

-(MBSYEP and DC-CC) are for youth, total spending on youth programs will be higher than the funding for adult programs in FY 2017.
+The proposed budget would continue to make investments in three subsidized job training programs: Mayor Marion S. Barry Summer Youth Employment Program (MBSYEP), DC Career Connections (DC-CC), and the Learn Earn Advance Prosper (LEAP) program.
+Since two of these programs (MBSYEP and DC-CC) are for youth, total spending on youth programs would be higher than the funding for adult programs in FY 2017.
 (See Figure 2.)